joelouthan/Theologicus/src/doctrine-christ-saves/07-perfect-work-of-christ.md

 Consider the following:

->Luke 15:17-24 When he came to his senses, he said, ‘How many of my father’s hired workers have more than enough food, and here I am dying of hunger!
-18 I’ll get up, go to my father, and say to him, “Father, I have sinned against heaven and in your sight.
-19 I’m no longer worthy to be called your Son.
-Make me like one of your hired workers.”’
-20 So he got up and went to his father.
-But while the Son was still a long way off, his father saw him and was filled with compassion.
+>Luke 15:17–24 When he came to his senses, he said, ‘How many of my father’s hired workers have more than enough food, and here I am dying of hunger!
+I’ll get up, go to my father, and say to him, “Father, I have sinned against heaven and in your sight.
+I’m no longer worthy to be called your son.
+Make me like one of your hired workers.” ’ So he got up and went to his father.
+But while the son was still a long way off, his father saw him and was filled with compassion.
 He ran, threw his arms around his neck, and kissed him.
-21 The Son said to him, ‘Father, I have sinned against heaven and in your sight.
-I’m no longer worthy to be called your Son.’
+The son said to him, ‘Father, I have sinned against heaven and in your sight.
+I’m no longer worthy to be called your son.’
+“But the father told his servants, ‘Quick!
->
->22 “But the father told his servants, ‘Quick!
 Bring out the best robe and put it on him; put a ring on his finger and sandals on his feet.
-23 Then bring the fattened calf and slaughter it, and let’s celebrate with a feast, 24 because this Son of mine was dead and is alive again; he was lost and is found!’
+Then bring the fattened calf and slaughter it, and let’s celebrate with a feast, because this son of mine was dead and is alive again; he was lost and is found!’
 So they began to celebrate.

 What did the father do?
-He quickly covered his son’s mess, shame, and guilt with the best robe; ordained his son with his seal, and covered his kids’ dirt and poop-covered feet with peace.
+He quickly covered his son’s mess, shame, and guilt with the best robe; ordained his son with his family seal, and covered his kid's dirt and poop-covered feet with peace.
 And then he ordered the fattened calf to be barbecued because his son was once lost but now was found.

 The father in the parable had all the means to restore his son to his own family.
 But how much more is the Good Father in heaven able to restore and bring the very worst and vilest sinners into his own family?

 God knows everything about you.
 He determines when you were born and where you will live.
-On top of that, He knows when you were far from him, running away from him, and committing treason against Him.
+On top of that, He knows when you were far from him, running away from him, and sinning treasonously against Him.
 He sees all of that.
 He knows all of that.
-God also knows when you appear to do good things, but your heart is not in the right place.
-Namely, your heart is not about God.
-But when God saw you in your unrighteousness, he decided not to judge you to instant condemnation.
+God also knows when you appear to do good things, but your heart is not in the right place and you only do good things to serve yourself.
+Namely, your heart is not perfectly about God.
+But when God saw you in your unrighteousness, he decided not to judge you to an instant condemnation.
 But even before the creation of the world, God had chosen to save you.

-Just as God slew an animal to clothe his kids, the slaying of that animal did save them.
-Just as God proclaims his law to His people, that law could not and did not save them—it was too weak to do so.
+Just as God slew an animal to clothe his kids, the slaying of that animal did not save them.
+Just as God proclaims his law to His people, that law could not and did not save them--it was too weak to do so.
 Even when God laid out the instructions to spill the blood of perfect, spotless animals to show his people what God must do to save them, not even the animals’ dried blood that completely stained the bronze altar would save his people!
+(Hebrews 10:4)

 No!
 God demanded the Perfect Sacrifice, and that sacrifice had to be Man.
 But here’s the dilemma: no one ever born of man is perfect.
 No one!
 All who were born of Adam inherited Adam’s wicked and depraved heart.
 No one is righteous.
 No, not one.
 All of us have fallen way short of the glory of God.
 But under the law of God, the shedding of blood purified everything, and without the shedding of blood, there is no removal of sin.
-Man has fallen into sin, committed sin even when they thought they were obeying the law of God (they were not), and only man can atone for sin.
+(Hebrews 9:22) Man has fallen into sin, committed sin even when they thought they were obeying the law of God (they were not), and only man can atone for sin.
 You cannot atone for sin when you are born in sin and have always sinned.
 God has a perfect requirement for atonement: it is a perfect man who lives perfectly, and can never know sin.
 This man could even be tempted as we are, but still freed from sin.
 From the moment I was stitched together by God in my mother’s womb, I am disqualified from atoning for my sin.
 My very birth was into sin, and my continuous disobedience condemns me before the righteous and just God.
 And don’t get hung up on the word ‘continuous’ as if I could somehow stop sinning on my own.
-If I had broken one of God's laws, I would have broken all of God's laws.
+If I had broken one of God's laws, I am guilty of breaking all of the laws of God.
+(James 2:10)

 With every single verse, chapter, and book in the Old Testament, God continuously, lovingly, and graciously preached His Gospel to his people, both Jew and Gentile: "I know you have sinned.
 I have specific laws that you must perfectly obey to be with me forever.
 They are but the standard by which to live with me forever.
 Oh, I know you were going to fail.
 All of you will fail.
 And your sins will have consequences--sometimes even dire and mortal.
 But trust in me.
 No matter how many times you fail, trust me.
 Maybe not in your lifetime, or your kids’ lifetime, or your kids’ kids' lifetime, but I promise you that one day I will fix everything that you have broken."